Join Dr. William Maher for a dynamic workshop experience! Two topics in one great workshop!

 |Big Rapids, Michigan|

 Dr. William Maher is an ABE certified Endodontist and a Registered Pharmacist.
-He has practiced pharmacy for over sixteen years and dentistry for twenty three.
-He taught endodontics full time at the University of Detroit Mercy for nine years with a special interest in the relationship between pharmacology and dental care.
-He is a member of the American Dental Association, the American Pharmacists Association, and a consultant member of the North East Regional Board of Dental Examiners.
+He has practiced pharmacy for over sixteen years and dentistry for twenty-three years.
+He taught endodontics full time at the University of Detroit Mercy for nine years, with a special interest in the relationship between pharmacology and dental care.
+He is a member of the American Dental association, the American Pharmacists Association, and a consultant member of the Northeast Regional Board of Dental Examiners.

 Two (2) weeks prior to the workshop start date.

 If paying by debit/credit card, you must register online.

 Refunds, minus a 10% administrative fee, will be granted when written request for cancellation and refund are received no later than two weeks preceding your scheduled workshop.
 Cancellations received less than one week prior will not be refunded.

 Ferris State University reserves the right to cancel programs due to insufficient enrollment with full refund.